lancedb/lancedb/docs/src/fts.md

 LanceDB provides support for full-text search via Lance (before via [Tantivy](https://github.com/quickwit-oss/tantivy) (Python only)), allowing you to incorporate keyword-based search (based on BM25) in your retrieval solutions.

-Currently, the Lance full text search is missing some features that are in the Tantivy full text search (custom tokenizer, phrase query, etc.), so in Python, tantivy is still the default way to do full text search, and we are leaving the instructions in place, as we finish adding the rest of this functionality.
+Currently, the Lance full text search is missing some features that are in the Tantivy full text search.
+This includes phrase queries, re-ranking, and customizing the tokenizer.
+Thus, in Python, Tantivy is still the default way to do full text search and many of the instructions below apply just to Tantivy-based indices.

-## Installation (Only for tantivy based FTS)
+## Installation (Only for Tantivy-based FTS)

 To use full-text search, install the dependency [`tantivy-py`](https://github.com/quickwit-oss/tantivy-py):